An assortment of different faces

 Work Experiences

-For employers, it’s often beneficial to attract talent with diverse work experiences, even hiring out-of-market candidates.
+For organizations, it’s often beneficial to attract talent with diverse work experiences, even hiring out-of-market candidates.
 Such experiences can help your team better understand different aspects of the industry or connect with new customer markets.
 So, don’t count candidates out just because they have different workplace experiences.

 Seniority